alexbit-codemod/lingui-codemods/README.md

 > ✅ Done!
 Now, after a codemod PR is merged, you can trigger a GitHub Action to auto-publish it to the [Codemod Registry](https://app.codemod.com/registry) under your org scope.
 See [Node.js codemods](https://codemod.link/nodejs-official) for an example.
 ---

-Official <FRAMEWORK_OR_SDK_OR_ORG> codemods to help users adopt new features and handle breaking changes with ease.
+Lingui codemods to help users adopt new features and handle breaking changes with ease.

 Community contributions are welcome and appreciated!
 Check open issues for codemods to build, or open a new one if something’s missing.
 See the [contribution guide](./CONTRIBUTING.md) for details.